Euro zone ministers agree to quickly boost IMF resources

 "We agreed to rapidly explore an increase of the resources of the IMF through bilateral loans, following the mandate from the G20 Cannes summit, so that the IMF could adequately match the new firepower of the EFSF and cooperate even more closely," the chairman of the ministers, Jean-Claude Juncker, said.

-The ministers agreed on Tuesday on two ways to leverage the firepower of their bailout fund, the 440-billion-euro (378 billion pound) European Financial Stability Facility (EFSF), using both an insurance scheme and a co-investment programme.
+The ministers agreed on Tuesday on two ways to leverage the firepower of their bailout fund, the 440-billion-euro European Financial Stability Facility (EFSF), using both an insurance scheme and a co-investment program.

 The EFSF has around 250 billion euros of its capacity remaining and could multiply that number several times if it is able to attract outside private investors to buy bonds at primary auctions or traded on the secondary market.

-The IMF's lending capacity now is $380 billion (243 billion pounds) or around 290 billion euros.
+The IMF's lending capacity now is $380 billion or around 290 billion euros.

 The head of the EFSF, Klaus Regling, said it was not possible to put a single figure on the size of the EFSF once leveraged, despite EU leaders expecting that it would stretch to 1 trillion euros once scaled up.